Carolzhangzz/AcademicWeb/_pages/about.md

 Research Interests
 ======

 My research interests lie in [Human-AI Interaction for Social Impact](#) and [AI For Social Good](#), especially the societal impact of technologies, surrounding sustainability, privacy leakage, and social justice concerns in general.
-I also have a great interest in [Machine Learning](#).

-This represents the ultimate version of an AI Agent-Based User Interface.
 News
 ======
 [2024.06](#) I will be starting my internship at [UC SanDiego Design Lab](https://designlab.ucsd.edu/) this July.
 Would love to contribute to the [D4SD 2024](https://d4sd.org/) program!